 Watch our inspiring film about P4C at secondary school

-Bow School is proud to be a Bronze Award P4C school within Sapere’s East London Hub and the lead secondary school in an innovative P4C Transition Project with two local primary schools.
+Bow School is proud to be a Silver Award P4C school within Sapere’s East London Hub and the lead secondary school in an innovative P4C Transition Project with two local primary schools.
 We are passionate about giving our students a head start in their learning by embedding P4C in our Y7 and Y8 English and Humanities curriculum.
 At Bow we place an emphasis on the development of independent thinking, oracy, literacy and confidence – with P4C underpinning these skills.